nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * A flask decorator that acts as a request middle-ware will be used to add authorization to the flask server endpoint.
 So just by adding the decorator, authorization can be added to the flask endpoint
 * The workflow of the request authorization in resource server is as follows:
 	* Extract the access token from request authorization header
-	* Fetch the public key from
+	* Fetch the public key from OAuth server for verifying the jwt signature
+	*

 ### Fetching access_tokens from the token_endpoint
 *  Access tokens can be fetched from the token_endpoint URL.
 The token_endpoint URL can also be found in the well-known URL